MattiaPolli93/bankist-home/README.md

 ## Description

 Bankist Home - The homepage for Bankist, an online banking-like web application.
-A project involving advanced DOM manipulation techniques.
+A project involving advanced DOM manipulation techniques